seancfoley/IPAddress/ipaddress.md

 The trie data structure is particularly useful when working with addresses.
 For that reason this library includes compact binary address tries (aka compact binary prefix tree or binary radix trie, amongst other names).
 Tries provide efficient re**trie**val operations, hence the name *trie*, but what makes them additionally useful for addresses is the fact that prefix tries are organized by the bits in the prefix of each key, the keys being addresses in this case, which mirrors the way that CIDR subnets and addresses are organized by prefix.
 So you can use tries for efficient subnet containment checks on many addresses or subnets at once in constant time (such as with a routing table).
 A trie is useful for efficient lookups, for efficiently dividing and subdividing subnets, for sorting addresses, and for traversing through subnets in different ways.

 By associating each trie node with a value, tries can also be used for value lookups in which the keys are addresses.
+The library provides the "Associative" trie types for this purpose.
+Every trie type has a corresponding associative type.
+For instance, there is an `IPv4AddressTrie` and an `IPv4AddressAssociativeTrie` for IPv4 addresses.

 Tries can also be used as the backing data structures for maps and sets, as well as the backing data structure for a containment trie collection, which is described later in this document in the section on IP address collections.

+With the Java ligrary, you can use the `asSet` and `asMap` methods in a trie or associtive trie, respectively, to use the trie as a backing trie for a Java Collections Set or Map.

 When handling large numbers of addresses or CIDR prefix blocks, it can be much more efficient to use the trie data structure for common operations on those addresses and blocks, the trie constructed in linear time proportional to the number of addresses, and then offering constant time containment and retrieval operations on all of the contained addresses or subnets at once.